sugarlabs/www/README.md

 To reduce animations, we disabled the loader for all the other browsers.

 ### Font:
 The font being used is the Google font, Varela round.
 When we call the font sheet directly, it is not properly rendered on certain browsers, so we hosted the required font sheets in the **fonts** folder itself.
-For more details, please refer to  **How to add/change the new font?** the subsection in the **Answers to a few questions** section.
+For more details, please refer to  **How to add/change the new font?** the subsection in the [**Answers to a Few Questions**](#answers-to-a-few-questions) section.

 ### Design Layout of Website/Project